TobyBaril/EarlGrey/README.md

 <img width="1919" alt="Screenshot 2023-09-29 at 13 38 43" src="https://github.com/TobyBaril/EarlGrey/assets/46785187/7dd2f2de-3c13-4553-b13a-007fdd8d94d6">

-# Recommended Installation with Conda / Mamba
+# Recommended Installation with Conda or Mamba

 Earl Grey version 3.1 with all required and configured dependencies is found in the bioconda channel.
 To install, simply run the following depending on your installation: